Freezing Irrigation Protection

-Pumps should be turned off (by the controller) before you start draining down any system, however they should be that part of the system that is drained down.
-As they are one of the more expensive components on an irrigation system, special attention should be taken in making sure all the water is drained from the Pumps.
+Pumps should be turned off (by the controller) before you start draining down any system, however, they should be a part of the system that is drained down too.
+As they are one of the more expensive components on an irrigation system, special attention should be taken in making sure all of the water is drained from the pumps.

-All valve by the nature of their design, when closed hold water when they are closed.
+All valves, by the nature of their design, when closed hold water.
 This makes them susceptible to damage when left closed during a frost.
-All manual valves should be left open (at least ¾ open).
+All manual valves should be left open (or at least ¾ open).

 - If you have any Non-Return or Check Valves anywhere in your system, they should also be removed.

 Solenoid valves are best winterized by leaving them open for the winter.
-You should also open and close the several times to release any trapped water in the chambers.
-Most valve now come with drain valves.
-This these can be opened and lest to drain.
+You should also open and close them several times to release any trapped water in the chambers.
+Most valves now come with drain valves.
+These can be opened and left to drain.

-- If your solenoid valve dose not have a drain valve you can loosen the bonnet (top of the Valve) and allow space for the water to expand.
+- If your solenoid valve does not have a drain valve you can loosen the bonnet (top of the valve) and allow space for the water to expand.

-- If Not, all tubing should be removed (ensure you know the pipe connections for reconnecting).
-Remove any external parts (pilots, manual Valves, or batter controllers)
+- If not, all tubing should be removed (ensure you know the pipe connections for reconnecting).
+Remove any external parts (pilots, manual Valves, or battery controllers).

 Remove Drip line connections.

-- Remove drip line end caps allow water to be drained to the lowest part of the system
+- Remove drip line end caps to allow water to be drained to the lowest part of the system.

-If the loses part is in the middle of a run, you should install a quick release connection that can be removed and used as the drain point
+If the lowest part is in the middle of a run, you should install a quick release connection that can be removed and used as the drain point.

-In some cases of long period of Sub-Zero conditions, it is good practise to used compressed air to blow out the system. this will not only blow out any parts of the dripline that have not properly drained.
-It will also allow small air pockets to accumulate in your nozzles that will allow for any frost to expand into to preventing breaking nozzles.
+In some cases of long period of Sub-Zero conditions, it is good practice to used compressed air to blow out the system.
+This will not only blow out any parts of the dripline that have not properly drained, it will also allow small air pockets to accumulate in your nozzles that will allow for any frost to expand into, preventing breaking nozzles.

-Even though your main filtration may be made of Steal, they and also be prone to Frost damage.
+Even though your main filtration may be made of Steal, they can also be prone to frost damage.

-Most Filtration systems are manufactured with drain point.
+Most filtration systems are manufactured with a drain point.

 If the filter has an automatic flushing system, these usually come with external piping and hydraulic components.
 If the filter is easily removed it is a good idea to move into warm conditions.

-- If not – As we done with the control valves, remove all piping and components (ensuring you remember how it is reconnected).
-And valves or connection should be drained and/or loosened.
+- If not – As we do with the control valves, remove all piping and components (ensuring you remember how it is reconnected), and valves or connections should be drained and/or loosened.

-Most system are manufactured with drain points.
-If not loosen all connection and allow for this system to be drained.
+Most systems are manufactured with drain points.
+If not, loosen all connections and allow for this system to be drained.

-- Feeding system are usually and expensive part of the irrigation system and are mostly bespoke built.
-This can result in replacement parts not being available, difficult to install or in some cases Require a rebuild or retro fit which an prove expensive.
+- Feeding systems are usually an expensive part of the irrigation system and are mostly bespoke built.
+This can result in replacement parts not being available, difficult to install, or in some cases, require a rebuild or retro fit which can prove expensive.

-- Pay special attention when draining expensive Feeding system.
+- Pay special attention when draining expensive feeding systems.

-Control system should be de programmed and left switched on.
+Control systems should be de-programmed and left switched on.
 This will keep the controller warm and stop moisture and/or humidity building inside the controller.

-In Pumphouses that have electric supply it is advised to install thermostat-controlled heater or radiator to keep the frost to a minimum.
+In pumphouses that have an electricity supply it is advised to install a thermostat controlled heater or radiator to keep the frost to a minimum.

-(alternatively, a small wood burner could be placed in or near the pump house when the sub-zero temperatures are expected.)
+(Alternatively, a small wood burner could be placed in or near the pumphouse when sub-zero temperatures are expected).

-- Remember that Gluing PVC pipes and fittings in Sub-Zero conditions is not recommended.
-Most Glue Manufacturers recommend gluing PVC Pipes and fitting should only take place in temperatures below 5°C.
+- Remember that the gluing of PVC pipes and fittings in sub-zero conditions is not recommended.
+Most glue manufacturers recommend that the gluing of PVC pipes and fittings should only take place in temperatures above 5°C.

-- All the information and Advice above is from personal experience and are the best solutions that I am aware of from a range of trials and manufactures data.
-Some products and manufactures may advice other of different practices.
+- All the information and advice above is from personal experience and the solutions recommended are those that have proved most successful for myself, based on a range of trials and manufacturers data.
+Some products and manufacturers may advise other of different practices.